Pretty Good Privacy (PGP)

 What is PGP?

-Pretty Good Privacy (PGP) is a technique for encrypting and authenticating data, like, for example, the content of e-mails.
-The original PGP software was developed by Phil Zimmermann, you can find recent versions for many operating systems on the PGPi homepage.
-However, due to various legal problems with the original software, a free replacement called GnuPG was written, which I prefer over PGPi.
+Pretty Good Privacy (PGP) is a technique for encrypting and authenticating data, like, for example, the content of emails.
+The original PGP software was developed by Phil Zimmermann, you can find versions for many operating systems on the PGPi homepage.
+However, due to legal issues with the original software, a free replacement called GnuPG was written.
 GnuPG supports various operating systems.
-If you want to try it on Microsoft® Windows®, I'd take a look at Gpg4win or the GnuPG-Pack Basics.
-These projects provide bundels of easy to use, graphical GnuPG frontends.
+If you'd like to try it on Microsoft® Windows®, you might want to take a look at Gpg4win.
 If you're a Thunderbird user, try Enigmail.
-For further information, see the Non-Technical PGP FAQ (or the german translation done by Lutz Donnerhacke).

-You can fetch my public PGP key (1024D/B8B5D3DE) either from one of the standard keyservers (such as wwwkeys.de.pgp.net), on UNIX® or Linux® via finger holger@weiss.in-berlin.de, or directly from here.
+You can fetch my public PGP key (1024D/B8B5D3DE) from one of the standard keyservers or (on UNIX®) via finger holger@weiss.in-berlin.de or directly from here.

 If you happen to prefer S/MIME over PGP, you can fetch my certificate from an external web site.